xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges25.md

-Incompatible changes in ArangoDB 2.5
+Incompatible changes in AvocadoDB 2.5
 ====================================

-It is recommended to check the following list of incompatible changes **before** upgrading to ArangoDB 2.5, and adjust any client programs if necessary.
+It is recommended to check the following list of incompatible changes **before** upgrading to AvocadoDB 2.5, and adjust any client programs if necessary.

 Changed behavior